UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ## Shelving

-AV items are stored by format on level 10 in the 1952, or "orange", section of Wilson's closed stacks, except for several hundred motion picture films stored remotely at the Library Service Center (LSC).
+AV items are stored by format on level 10 in the 1952, or "orange", section of Wilson Library's closed stacks (except for several hundred motion picture films stored remotely at the Library Service Center (LSC), but let's not get into that now).
 As previously noted, Southern Folklife Collection AV items are shelved separately from other collecting units at Wilson.
 Additionally, select formats, like open reel audio and moving image film, are also shelved by collecting unit, but for the part AV items are co-mingling among units.

 Below are current shelving locations for AV items arranged by format.